MicrosoftDocs/sql-docs/azure-sql/database/service-tiers-sql-database-vcore.md

 - Fsv2-series is a compute optimized hardware configuration delivering low CPU latency and high clock speed for the most CPU demanding workloads.
 - Depending on the workload, Fsv2-series can deliver more CPU performance per vCore than other types of hardware.
 For example, the 72 vCore Fsv2 compute size can provide more CPU performance than 80 vCores on Gen5, at lower cost.
-- Fsv2 provides less memory and `tempdb` per vCore than other hardware, so workloads sensitive to those limits may perform better on Gen5 (standard-series).
+- Fsv2 provides less memory and `tempdb` per vCore than other hardware, so workloads sensitive to those limits may perform better on standard-series (Gen5).

 Fsv2-series in only supported in the General Purpose tier.
 For regions where Fsv2-series is available, see [Fsv2-series availability](#fsv2-series-1).